Connected app

 What can Beagle do with Puppeteer?

-Beagle watches Puppeteer for when a test run fails, then flag it and draft the summary.
+Beagle watches Puppeteer for when a test run fails and is ready to flag it and draft the summary.
 You can also just ask it questions about your runs in plain language.

 Is the Puppeteer connection secure?